Pullay/odan/2019-09-21-slim4-compiling-assets-with-webpack.md

 Read more:
 * [Webpack Watch and WatchOptions](https://webpack.js.org/configuration/watch/)

-### jQuery setup
+### jQuery Setup

-jQuery uses the global variable `window.jQuery` and the alias `window.$`.
+jQuery uses the global variable `global.jQuery` and the alias `global.$`.
 The problem ist that Webpack will wrap all modules within a closure function to protect the global scope.
 For this reason we have to bind the jQuery instance to the global scope manually.

 To install jQuery, run: